hollyschinsky/pocket-guide/module5.md

 then determine the distance to the selected list item.

 ## Steps

+### With Google Maps Developer Key (only if you created one in setup and can use map features)
-1. While still within the `mapIt` function in **www/js/ItemView.js**, add the following code block in the `tilesloaded` event handler, right after the marker code and prior to the `tilesloaded` event listener removal:
+1. While still within the `mapIt` function in **www/js/ItemView.js**, add the following code
+block into the `tilesloaded` event handler, right after the marker code and prior to the `tilesloaded` event listener removal.
+See the [solutions/www5/Item.js solution code](https://github.com/hollyschinsky/pocket-guide/blob/master/solutions/www5/js/ItemView.js) if you have any issues.

         navigator.geolocation.getCurrentPosition(function (position) {
             var here = new google.maps.LatLng(position.coords.latitude, position.coords.longitude);

-            var distance = (google.maps.geometry.spherical.computeDistanceBetween(here, there) / 1000).toFixed(2);
+            // Use Google Maps Geometry library to compute distance between two points and produce a message var distance = (google.maps.geometry.spherical.computeDistanceBetween(here, there) / 1000).toFixed(2);
             var msg = "You are " + distance + "KM away from here";